Félix Patzi: Political career

 Born in Santiago de Llallagua, Aroma, La Paz, Patzi served as Bolivia's Minister of Education in the government of Evo Morales from 2006 to 2007.
 In 2010, he was briefly a candidate for governor of La Paz Department on behalf of the Movement for Socialism – Political Instrument for the Sovereignty of the Peoples (MAS-IPSP), but was removed following a drunk driving incident.
 In March 2010, he founded a new political party, Integration for Change (Integración Para el Cambio, IPC), which was later organized as the Third System Movement.

 In the 2015, he ran again for governor of La Paz, this time on behalf of the Sovereignty and Freedom party (Soberanía y Libertad; SOL.bo) founded by La Paz's mayor, Luis Revilla.
 He won the March 29 elections with 52% of the vote, far ahead of rival candidate Felipa Huanca of the MAS-IPSP, becoming SOL.bo's highest elected official.

-Religion

-Felix Patzi is a worshiper of the religion of Pachamama, the Earth goddess.